-There are many misunderstandings regarding the need for food and fluids at the end of life.
+There are many misunderstandings regarding the need for food and fluids at the end-of-life.
 The following information will hopefully help seniors and their families make more informed choices regarding the type of care they desire.

 1.“Dehydration & starvation are painful.”

 2.“Providing IV (intravenous) fluids will make a terminally ill person more comfortable.”

 3.“We cannot allow someone to starve to death.”

-But, in studies with volunteers dying from different diseases (e.g., cancer, congestive heart failure, oxygen-dependent emphysema, kidney failure, dementia), dehydration & malnourishment were not shown to be painful.
-The lack of food and water actually promoted comfort because of chemical changes that occurred in the body and in the brain.
+But, in studies with volunteers dying from diseases like cancer, Lou Gehrig’s Disease [ALS], dehydration & malnourishment were not shown to be painful.
+A lack of food and water actually promoted comfort because of chemical changes that occurred in the body and in the brain.

-Thus, at the very end of life: (1) dehydration & starvation are not painful, (2) providing IV fluids does not keep a terminally ill person more comfortable, (3) IV fluid administration can prolong death, and (4) a dying person does not “starve” to death.
+At the very end of life: (1) dehydration & starvation are not painful, (2) providing IV fluids does not keep a terminally ill person more comfortable, (3) IV fluid administration can prolong death, and (4) a dying person does not “starve” to death.